-In this region, even though a few nulls points are present around the negative moving magnetic features on the edges of the leading spot, the global topology is not complex : no thin quasi-separatrix layers were found to be associated with the flare loops, contrary to many previous studies of confined flares (see e.g. Mandrini et al., 1996, Schmieder et al., 1997, Aulanier et al., 2000).
-Also, the connectivities look very continuous around the region of the emerging bipole.
+the connectivities look very continuous around the region of the emerging bipole.
 So at first sight it appears that the flare studied in this paper cannot be interpreted with the standar reconnexion model.
-However emerging bipoles are known to often emerge twisted (Leka et al., 1995, Lopez-Fuentez et al., 2000), which is supported by the Huairou vector magnetograms for this region (Y.H.
+However emerging bipoles are known to often emerge twisted (Leka et al. 1995, Lopez-Fuentez et al. 2000), which is supported by the Huairou vector magnetograms for this region (Y.H.
 Yan, privated communication).
 Therefore we conjecture that the flare was still probably due to magnetic reconnexion, but here between small scale twisted emerging fields (not calculated in the extrapolation) and the large scale sheared magnetic fields of the global bipole of NOAA 0162.
 Since the flare was confined, it may then be interpreted by the global disruption model calculated by Amari et al. (1999) in a very symetrical configuration, where a very locally twisted flux tube undergoes an ideal kink instability and reconnects with overlaying potential fields.

 If we assume the global disruption scenario, the lfff model naturally provides an explanation for the appearance of the compact ribbon R1 and its elongated counterpart R2, as well as its fast propagation away from the emerging bipole and toward the leading sunspot.
-Figure 15 indeed shows that the field lines located higher and higher above the emerging bipole are rooted in R1 and R2, and have footpoint separations that are small on the R1 side and quite large on the R2 side.
-The reconnexion of the THEMIS Β{μανα} 15:41-16:29 UT + VTT Hα 15:30:01 U
+Figure 10 indeed shows that the field lines located higher and higher above the emerging bipole are rooted in R1 and R2, and have footpoint separations that are small on the R1 side and quite large on the R2 side.
+The reconnexion of the growing emerging fields with higher and higher overlaying fields sequentially provides a natural explanation for the